Williscool13/VulkanRendererTemplate/README.md

 # This Branch

-This branch is an example of how to use the template to create a simple Vulkan application.
-This application is used to convert a 2D equirectangular image to a cubemap, with ability to preview what the cubemap looks like.
+This is a branch of the main repository that contains a simple Vulkan application that converts a 2D equirectangular image to a cubemap.

 # TODO